Language

 If detected Hz seems wrong, click Change to set it manually

-Press Space to pause and examine the animation closely
+Press Space to pause and study the animation closely

 Use Comparison Arena to see the difference between refresh rates